American Society of Hirudotherapy

 15–60 min

-While the leech works, it delivers over 100 beneficial compounds into your tissue — natural anti-inflammatory agents, blood thinners, and pain relievers.
-Most patients feel nothing at all during this time.
+While the leech works, it delivers many bioactive components to the local tissue — anti-inflammatory agents, anticoagulants, and analgesic peptides.
+Most patients feel nothing during this time.
 Read, listen to music, or just relax.

 4